Remington Model 51: Development and production

 The Model 51 was made in .380 ACP and later in .32 ACP caliber, it was marketed as a pocket pistol.
 While the European market embraced small-caliber pocket pistols, the American market favored revolvers at the time.
 The complex trigger and safety mechanisms made the handgun more expensive than the Browning-designed competition, and the Model 51 was not much smaller.
-Furthermore, Remington was a company known for their long arms; their handguns had previously been limited to revolvers less common to Colt in terms of sales.
-The Remington Model 51 also had only limited commercial success as it was priced around US$15.75 (in 1920, California minimum wage US$0.33 per hour).
+Furthermore, Remington was a company known for their long arms; their handguns had previously been limited to revolvers less common compared to Colt in terms of sales.
+The Remington Model 51 also had only limited commercial success as it was priced around US$15.75 (in 1920, California minimum wage was US$0.33 per hour).

-There is an urban legend that the stock market crash of 1929 killed production of the Remington Model 51, since people could no longer afford to buy handguns, especially one costing significantly more than other guns in its market, however this is untrue.
+There is an urban legend that the stock market crash of 1929 killed production of the Remington Model 51, since people could no longer afford to buy handguns, especially one costing significantly more than other guns in its market niche, however this is untrue.
 The Model 51 was produced from 1918 to 1926.
 Production ended on December 12, 1926 (though large numbers of guns, already produced, were sold in 1927, and small numbers, put together from parts already on hand in the factory, continued to be assembled and sold until 1934).
 By Black Friday (October 25, 1929), the Remington Model 51 had been out of production for almost three years.

 An advantage of Pedersen's design is that it allows for a lighter slide than a straight blowback operated pistol, and hence an overall lighter short arm, with the hesitation lock contributing to less felt recoil for this intuitive pointing pistol.
 General George S. Patton owned a Remington 51 and was thought to favor the pistol.
 Despite critical praise, no government or private agency is known to have adopted the Model 51 for use.
 An anchor proof marking on some pistols has led to the mistaken belief that they were US Navy pistols bolstered by the fact that the Navy did indeed recommend a .45-caliber version for adoption.
 Some examples are seen today with inventory numbers, however their provenance is not well known and understood to have numbered one, two or six.
 Subsequently, the Navy ran extensive tests on the M53 and concluded it was “...a simple, rugged and entirely dependable weapon, which should be suitable in every respect for a service pistol.”